william-vw/mlod/README.md

 ## Code

 See `mlod/docs` for JavaDoc.
-When running the code, the interesting classes are `DrugRepository` and its subclasses.
+When running the code, classes of interest include `DrugRepository` and its subclasses.